 Additionally, your doctor must rule out other conditions that can mimic seizures, including:

-Although the right treatment may be difficult to find, people with intractable epilepsy have several options.
-A MyEpilepsyTeam member shared, “Given my 32 years of experience living with intractable epilepsy, I have seen that it is trial and error for effective treatment and management.”
+Finding the right treatment may be difficult, but there are several options available for people with intractable epilepsy.
+One MyEpilepsyTeam member shared, “Given my 32 years of experience living with intractable epilepsy, I have seen that it’s trial and error for effective treatment and management.”

 Your doctor may recommend a type of surgery called resective epilepsy surgery to remove the part of your brain causing seizures.
-This procedure may be helpful when the area of the brain causing seizures has been identified.
+This procedure can be helpful if doctors know the exact area of the brain that’s causing the seizures.

-A corpus callosotomy can also be effective for reducing seizures.
-During this procedure, a surgeon will cut the nerve fibers that connect the brain’s two halves, called the corpus callosum.
+A corpus callosotomy can also be effective in reducing seizures.
+During this procedure, a surgeon cuts the nerve fibers that connect the two halves of the brain, called the corpus callosum.
+This type of surgery may be offered to those with generalized seizures that affect both sides of the brain and don’t respond to medications.

 For people who can’t or don’t want to have brain surgery, electrical stimulation may be an option.
-With this type of therapy, a device that uses electrical activity to reduce seizures is implanted into your body.
+This type of therapy involves implanting a device in your body that uses electrical activity to reduce seizures.

-Options for electrical stimulation include vagus nerve stimulation (VNS), in which a device placed in the chest sends regular pulses of electrical energy to the brain via the vagus nerve in the neck.
-Other options, such as deep brain stimulation and responsive neurostimulation (RNS), use an implantable device in the brain.
+Options for electrical stimulation include vagus nerve stimulation (VNS), in which a device placed in the chest sends regular pulses of electrical energy to the brain through the vagus nerve in the neck.
+Other options, such as deep brain stimulation and responsive neurostimulation (RNS), use electrodes implanted in the brain to try to reduce the number of seizures you have.

-A special diet may help people with epilepsy caused by problems related to metabolism (the way the body turns food into energy).
-For example, people who have trouble transporting glucose to their brain (known as GLUT1 deficiency) may benefit from a high-fat, low-carbohydrate diet, such as a ketogenic or modified Atkins diet.
+Some people with epilepsy caused by problems related to metabolism (the way the body turns food into energy) may benefit from special diets.
+For example, people who have trouble getting glucose to their brain (known as GLUT1 deficiency) may do better on a high-fat, low-carbohydrate diet like the ketogenic diet, also known as the modified Atkins diet.
+A low glycemic index treatment (LGIT) diet, which limits foods that cause rapid spikes in blood sugar, may also help manage drug-resistant epilepsy.

 Children and adults who aren’t seizure-free may need extra support.
 Intractable epilepsy may change or get worse over time.
 “I have intractable epilepsy.
 For many years, I just had the odd tonic/clonic seizure.
-For the last 20 years, they’ve changed in type and frequency,” one MyEpilepsyTeam member said.
+For the last 20 years, they’ve changed in seizure frequency and type,” one MyEpilepsyTeam member said.

 Even with treatment, intractable epilepsy can have negative consequences, including:

-Talk to your health care team about the goals of your epilepsy treatment.
-Working together, you can find an epilepsy treatment that improves your quality of life with the fewest side effects.
+Talk to your healthcare team about the goals of your epilepsy treatment options.
+Together, you can find an epilepsy treatment that improves your quality of life with as few side effects as possible.
 You might also consider joining a clinical trial studying a new treatment for intractable epilepsy.

 Do you have intractable epilepsy?
 Have you found a treatment that works for you?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.